 Trinity Christian College, Palos Heights, Illinois

-Begin or strengthen your Christian school’s support for students with mild to significant needs by joining “Beyond Special Education: Inclusion in the Christian School,” to be held August 3-4, 2017 in Palos Heights, Illinois.
+If you desire to begin or strengthen your Christian school’s support for students with mild to significant needs, we invite you to join us August 3–4, 2017, for “Beyond Special Education: Inclusion in the Christian School”.

-Learn a framework for understanding all learners, understand the biblical basis for serving students with differing support needs, and discover practical resources to transform teaching for all students.
-This conference will also feature special training sessions on autism spectrum disorder, ADHD, and trauma (select two of the three options).
-In addition to presentations and workshops by CLC Network consultants, you will have the opportunity to discuss and network with colleagues from across the United States.
+During our time together, you will learn a framework for understanding all learners, the biblical basis for serving students with differing support needs, and the practical resources you need to transform teaching for all students.
+This conference will also feature special training sessions (select two of the three options) on autism spectrum disorder, ADHD, and trauma.

 Back to top